dalesgit/logseq/pages/SD Training Nov 14.md

 		- concensus around this is **proscriptive** rather than "prescriptive" i.e. that suffering is useful or positive **12:00** [[quick capture]]:  [Elizabeth Johnson (theologian) - Wikipedia](https://en.wikipedia.org/wiki/Elizabeth_Johnson_(theologian))
-		- Esther at interview: She was told that she is young and couldn't have suffered that much. *She bristled with that* -
+		- Esther at interview: She was told that she is young and couldn't have suffered that much. *She bristled with that*
+		- using **clean language** a thing. i.e. use the language that SDee gives us.
+In trying to connect -